KQM-git/TCL/docs/evidence/general-mechanics/overworld.md

 [Yoimiya Q initial hit](https://imgur.com/sPySW8G) (Credit to BowTae#0141)

 **Significance:**
-Applying pyro on grass is not a foolproof method for testing elemental gauge since not all attacks apply element to environment.
+Applying Pyro on grass is not a foolproof method for testing elemental gauge since not all attacks apply element to environment.

 ### Trees Pick Up Fruits